radian-software/utunes/README.md

 directory as `utunes.json`.
 This file contains a JSON map with the following keys:

-* `port`: Port on which the server is listening.
+* `port`: Port on which the server is listening, integer.
-* `playlist`: Name of the playlist which is currently being played.
+* `playlist`: Name of the playlist which is currently being played, string.
-* `index`: Index of the song which is currently being played.
+* `index`: Index of the song which is currently being played, integer.
   This is updated whenever a new song starts to play, or whenever you seek to the beginning of a new song.

 Before playing or pausing as appropriate, if the `-b` or `-e` flag is provided, then µTunes seeks to the beginning of the current or next